 The Care Manager provides direct care to residents in the Connections or Haven neighborhoods, including activities of daily living, therapeutic activities programs, and restorative programs.
 Assistance may be total, partial, or stand by depending upon physical and cognitive ability of resident.

 Duties and Responsibilities:

-Participates in professional development activities as required.
+Attends training courses and participates in other professional development activities as required.

 Report any suspicion or evidence of elder abuse, mistreatment or neglect as outlined in Personnel Policies.

 - Must express a sincere desire to work with individuals living with dementia, and demonstrate an understanding of the uniqueness of each resident.

 - Must have excellent verbal skills and communication abilities.